Houasnia-Aymen-Ahmed/Gift-Application/README.md

 # Gift-Application
-A simple mobile application that allows two friends to connect and exchange gifts and messages.
+A simple mobile application that allows people (introverts specifically) to show attention to others without getting in a long conversation.

 ### Table of Contents
 - [Description](#description)